News and Events

 Export Development Canada recognizes Cowater's global business sucess.
 Click on the video below to learn about Cowater's global sucess.

 March: DFATD announces $12M funding to Cowater project in Sahel Region of Burkina Faso

-On February 28, 2015, the Honourable Christian Paradis, Minister of International Development and La Francophonie, announced DFATD funding to a new project by Cowater International.
-The project will bring important development results for Burkina Faso, and will also be a strong example of partnership with the private sector for DFATD and the Government of Canada in the context of increased corporate social responsibility for Canadian mining companies operating overseas.
-The project is also receiving significant financial support from IAMGOLD.
+On February 28, 2015, the Honourable Christian Paradis, Minister of International Development and La Francophonie, announced DFATD funding for a new project by Cowater International.
+The project will bring about important development results for Burkina Faso and represents a private sector partnership for DFATD and the Government of Canada in the context of increased corporate social responsibility for Canadian mining companies operating overseas.
+The project will also receive significant financial support from IAMGOLD.

 February: Cowater CEO David Baron participates in delegation with Minister Paradis on business opportunities for Canadian companies with the World Bank Group

 Cowater participated in a delegation of Canadian executives and Minister Christian Paradis at the World Bank in Washington on Friday, February 27th.
 The private sector delegation, led by Minister Paradis, participated in a round-table discussion with World Bank representatives aimed at strengthening their mutual relationship so that Canadian firms can make an effective contribution to the Bank's development efforts.
 The sessions provided an excellent opportunity for Canada's leading firms to highlight the available skills and expertise to support implementation of World Bank-funded projects and programming.

 Cowater is currently implementing many World Bank-funded projects, including programs in South Sudan, Afghanistan, Nigeria, and Mozambique.